Who can edit the contents of a hosted feature layer, hosted feature layer view, or hosted table depends on multiple factors.

 Follow these steps to disable or enable editing of true curves in an editable hosted feature layer or to allow or disallow editing true curves in clients that cannot support it:

-2. Open the item page of the editable hosted feature layer that contains true curve features.
+- Open the item page of the editable hosted feature layer that contains true curve features.

 These settings cannot be altered on hosted feature layer views.

-3. Click the Settings tab.
+- Click the Settings tab.

 Allow or prevent editing on public layers

-When you enable editing on a layer that is shared with everyone (public), anyone with access to the layer can edit it.
+When you enable editing on a layer or table that is shared with everyone (public), anyone with access to the item can edit it.
 This includes people not signed in to the organization and all organization members, even those without privileges to edit.
 You must decide whether to allow editing on these layers to ensure data isn't lost or corrupted.
 For example, you may share with the public a map that contains a feature layer showing evacuation areas, because this is important information for the public to see.
 But you don't want a member of the public to alter the extent of an evacuation area or delete it.

-3. Click the Settings tab.
+- Click the Settings tab.

 Allow offline editing or collaboration

-3. Click the Settings tab.
+- Click the Settings tab.

-Consider the following when you enable synchronization on a layer:
+Consider the following when you enable synchronization:

-• Enabling synchronization may increase the feature storage size for the layer.
+- Enabling synchronization may increase the feature storage size for the layer.

-• To enable synchronization on a hosted feature layer view, the hosted feature layer it was created from must have synchronization enabled.
+- To enable synchronization on a hosted feature layer view, the hosted feature layer it was created from must have synchronization enabled.

-• If you have multiple areas of interest defined on any layer in a hosted feature layer view, you cannot enable synchronization.
+- If you have multiple areas of interest defined on any layer in a hosted feature layer view, you cannot enable synchronization.

-• To disable synchronization on a hosted feature layer that has dependent views, you must first disable synchronization on all the views.
+- To disable synchronization on a hosted feature layer that has dependent views, you must first disable synchronization on all the views.

-• Synchronization is not supported if the hosted feature layer contains an oriented imagery layer.
+- Synchronization is not supported if the hosted feature layer contains an oriented imagery layer.

 Caution: